International Qualification Examination: Administration

-The fee to sit IQEX is USD845 as a first time candidate, and USD795 as a re-examination candidate.
-Australian CPAs required to sit the AUD section of the Uniform CPA Exam must pay USD1,030 as a first time candidate, and USD795 for re-examination.
-Should AUD be applied for on its own the fee is USD185.
+The fee to sit IQEX is US$845 as a first time candidate, and US$795 as a re-examination candidate.
+Australian CPAs required to sit the AUD section of the Uniform CPA Exam must pay US$1,030 as a first time candidate, and US$795 for re-examination.
+Should AUD be applied for on its own the fee is US$185.

 Licensure or certification as a CPA

 After successfully passing IQEX, candidates must still meet the requirements of one of the 55 State Boards of Accountancy in order to be licensed or certified as a CPA.

 Although state boards are not involved in the IQEX examination itself, they still reserve the right to decide on CPA licensure and certification.